Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

     - `plane`: Plane index (must be a literal constant).
     - `value`: Value to write (can be an expression).
   - **Example:** `store(0, 0, 0, 255);`

+> [!WARNING]
-  - **Warning:** No boundary checking is performed.
+> No boundary checking is performed.
 Writing outside valid frame dimensions causes undefined behavior.

 #### `exit()` (`Expr` only)